 1. Ashton Kutcher (@aplusk)

 That’s right, folks.
 The actor / producer / Demi Moore’s own personal fountain of youth on legs is number one on the social media scene.
-It’s really no wonder – he and Demi can’t seem to stop tweeting – in fact, their tweets are so mind-bogglingly relentless – mostly opinions on physical fitness and dieting (I did see one on the topic of medical weight loss, which I think is more than revealing given the obsession with keeping trim), I have to remind myself that I haven’t followed them every time I turn on my laptop.
-But weight loss tweets?
-Come on, guys, isn’t there more to life than losing weight?
+It’s really no wonder – he and Demi can’t seem to stop tweeting – in fact, their tweets are so mind-bogglingly relentless – mostly opinions on physical fitness and dieting (I did see one on the topic of anti aging, which I think is more than revealing given the obsession with youth), I have to remind myself that I haven’t followed them every time I turn on my laptop.
+But anti-aging tweets?
+Come on, guys, I get trying to extend your lifetime, but tweeting it?

 2. Pete Cashmore (@mashable)

 Pete Cashmore is a widely-recognized social media expert, social media journalist and technology consultant.
 He founded the Mashable blog in 2005, which is now regarded as the #6 top blog in the world.
 The focus of the blog is found in its slogan “all that’s new on the Web”.
 The blog has over 10 million unique readers, and has a full staff of 15 people, with more than 50 regular guest / writing contributors.